 Start slow, be consistent, and your levels will increase.

-I dreamt the will of manufacturers to produce goods
+I dreamt the will of manufacturers to produce goodswas shed from those goods long after they were made.

 All the windows overlooking a landfill or production site.